 DevOps, or the collaboration between development and operations teams, is an important component of IT companies today.
-Developing and implementing a DevOps culture helps to focus IT results.
-With decentralized and cloud based infrastructure, working in production today often means continuous deployments and an environment distributed all over the world.
-There is clear evidence to suggest that a DevOps approach to tech development can have significant impact on the velocity of an IT organization and to save time and money as the gap between developers and IT operations teams closes.
-Early last year, Gartner predicted that in 2016. a quarter of global 2,000 companies will adopt DevOps and that it is set to evolve from “a niche to a mainstream strategy”.
-The global DevOps tools market alone is expected to be worth $ 3 biilion by 2019, according to Technavio.
+Developing and implementing a DevOps culture helps to focus on IT results.
+With decentralized and cloud-based infrastructure, working in production today often means continuous deployments and an environment distributed all over the world.
+There is clear evidence to suggest that a DevOps approach to tech development can have a significant impact on the velocity of an IT organization and to save time and money as the gap between developers and IT operations teams closes.
+85% of organizations have adopted, or plan to adopt, a product-centric application delivery model, which “goes hand-in-hand with the adoption of agile development methodologies and DevOps”.

 There is an incredible array of services, tools and technologies available to organizations as they strive to meet their goals for faster delivery of higher quality software.
 But with hundreds of IT management and DevOps tools on the marketplace today, both open source and commercial, it’s hard to know where to start.

 To help your DevOps process, we have searched for the best tools for DevOps engineers.
 To make the cut, these tools must include relevant and useful features, support several languages and operating systems, and be known for their reliability and security.

 Here is a list of well-known tools that play an important role in DevOps strategies:

 Ansible is an open-source tool used to deploy applications to remote nodes and provision servers in a repeatable way.
 It does this by providing a common framework for publishing multi-trier applications and applications by using a push model setup.
 We listed some of the pros and cons of using Ansible below: